dkoh2018/itsdavidoh.com/_posts/blog5.md

 ---
 title: "0 taxes as a w2"
-date: "2024-08-08"
+date: "2024-08-10"
 ---

 # and legally too...

-you know what they say: when you can’t beat the system, use the system.
+you know what they say: when you can't beat the system, use the system.

 the trick, though, is that it requires some level of effort and money. every year, people pay $10,000+ in taxes and live day by day letting the system drain their hard-earned bread.